hjorslev/awesome-stars/README.md

 ## PowerShell

+- [davidprowe/BadBlood](https://github.com/davidprowe/BadBlood) - BadBlood by @davidprowe, Secframe.com, fills a Microsoft Active Directory Domain with a structure and thousands of objects.
+The output of the tool is a domain similar to a domain in the real world.
+After BadBlood is ran on a domain, security analysts and engineers can practice using tools to gain an understanding and prescribe to securing Active Directory.
+Each time this tool runs, it produces different results.
+The domain, users, groups, computers and permissions are different.
+Every.
+Single.
+Time.
 - [WiredPulse/EventLog_Parsers](https://github.com/WiredPulse/EventLog_Parsers) - Series of scripts to parse the event log for analysis
 - [leeford/Backup-TeamsChat](https://github.com/leeford/Backup-TeamsChat) - Backup Teams chat messages (not channel messages) for safe keeping
 - [rabadiw/ps1](https://github.com/rabadiw/ps1) - PowerShell scripts and modules to help with daily developer tasks.